Style and Tone

 - Use we judiciously.
 The first-person plural can suggest a daunting corporate presence.
 However, it can be preferable to using the name of your application.
 Use we recommend rather than it is recommended.

-- Avoid third-person references (for example, the user) because they create a more formal, less personal tone.
+- Avoid third-person references (the user) because they create a more formal, less personal tone.

 - Use the active voice, which emphasizes the person or thing doing the action.
 It is more direct and personal than the passive voice, which can be confusing or sound formal.